papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/para-to-para.md

 ## Introduction

-For establishing communication channels between parachains on the Polkadot network using the HRMP protocol, the following steps are required:
+For establishing communication channels between parachains on the Polkadot network using the Horizontal Relay-routed Message Passing (HRMP) protocol, the following steps are required:

 1. **Channel request** - the parachain that wants to open an HRMP channel must make a request to the parachain it wishes to have an open channel with
 2. **Channel acceptance** - the other parachain must then accept this request to complete the channel establishment